 Signals from the circadian control center (SCN) are often transmitted by the vagus nerve.

-For example, mucin production by your gut and lungs has a rhythm that’s controlled from your SCN (R).
+For example, mucin production by your gut and lungs has a rhythm that’s controlled by your SCN (R).

 How to Inhibit the Vagus Nerve